Renting and Leasing in Colorado

 Writ of Restitution

-If the landlord prevails or is given a default judgment, a Writ of Restitution can obtained the same day as the judgment and given to the sheriff for service and execution.
+If the landlord prevails or is given a default judgment, a Writ of Restitution can be obtained the same day as the judgment and given to the sheriff for service and execution.
 Depending on the county, the sheriff gives the tenant a date and time to vacate.
 If the tenant fails to vacate, a time is scheduled to move the tenant’s belongings onto the public right-of-way.

 Tenant Rights, Laws and Protections: Colorado (U.S. Department of Housing and Urban Development)